packing-box/packer-masking-tool/README.md

 /_/ |_/\____/\__/_/    \__,_/\___/_/|_|\___/\__,_/ /_/   /_/

- Author       :   J. RAMHANI
- Contributor  :   A. D'Hondt
- Version      :   0.1
+ Authors      :   Jaber RAMHANI, Alexandre D'Hondt Version      :   0.1
- Copyright    :   © 2024
+ Copyright    :   © 2021-2024 Alexandre D'Hondt, Jaber Ramhani
  License      :   GNU General Public License v3.0
 ======================================================

 Description: This program applies some alterations to a PE file.
- Note that when no alteration is specified ALL non-overlapping alterations will be applied, if at least one is specified only selected ones will be applied
+ Note that when no alteration is specified ALL of them will be applied, if at least one is specified only selected ones will be applied

-Usage: ./notpacked++ <input_file>
+Usage: ./notpacked++ <input_file> [OPTIONS]

-    -o <output_file>  : Set the output file name.
+    -o <output_file>  : Set the output file name. (default:<input_file>_out.exe)
     --help            : Display this help message.

-Other options: (by default all of them applies)
+Other options: (by default the behavior is --permissions --edit-raw-size)
     --add-api         : Add 20 common API imports to the PE file.
-    --fill-zero       : Fill sections with zeros from their raw size to their virtual size.
-    --move-ep         : Move the entry point to a new low entropy section.
+(Rebuilding a functional file not working yet) --move-ep         : Move the entry point to a new low entropy section.
     --rename-sections : Rename packer sections to standard section names.
+    --permissions      : Update the permissions of all sections to standard ones (rwx/rw-/..), moves the EP to a new section and renames sections.
+    --edit-raw-size    : Edit the raw size value in the header of sections having a 0 raw size (without adding real data bytes).

 ```